oroinc/documentation/book/data_api.rst

 You can perform the GET and DELETE methods on a subset of resource records.
 A subset of records can be received by applying filters to some of the resource's fields.

-Available filters are listed on the :guilabel:`Documentation` tab of the method's expanded area, in the :guilabel:`Filters` section.
+Available filters are listed in the :guilabel:`Documentation` tab of the method's expanded area, in the :guilabel:`Filters` section.

 To filter, perform a GET request and put your filters parameters in the query string.